centic9/CommonCrawlDocumentDownload/README.md

 ### Grab it

-    git clone git://github.com/centic9/CommonCrawl
+    git clone git://github.com/centic9/CommonCrawlDocumentDownload

 ### Build it and create the distribution files

-	cd CommonCrawl
+	cd CommonCrawlDocumentDownload
 	./gradlew check

 ### Run it

+    ./gradlew lookupURLs

+Reads the current Common Crawl URL index data and extracts all URLs for interesting mime-types or file extensions, stores the URLs in a file called `commoncrawl.txt`

+    ./gradlew downloadDocuments

+Uses the URLs listed in `commoncrawl.txt` to download the documents from the Common Crawl

-    ./gradlew download
+    ./gradlew downloadOldIndex

-Starts downloading the URL index files and looks at each URL, adding any matching URL to a file called "commoncrawl.txt"
+Starts downloading the URL index files from the old index and looks at each URL, downloading binary data from the common crawl archives.

 ## The longer stuff